 “Color impacts our emotions and feelings,” she said.
 “And green, in particular, symbolizes vitality, health, prosperity and energy, and connects us with nature … so it’s essential to bring it into our homes to usher in spring.”

 What’s more, green’s especially popular this season, as Pantone named “Greenery” (a spring-perfect light-green shade) its 2017 Colour of the Year.
 Here’s what else Isabelle had to say …

-How are you dressing your spring table?
+How are you dressing your spring and summer table?

 For me, the secret to changing my table is all about placemats, runners and chargers.
 I have stacks of them.
 How do you seasonalize them?
 How do you make your table different?
 When someone comes over for dinner, I might have the same pattern on my plates, but they think I’ve changed my whole dinnerware set because last time the linen was all blue.
 This time I’m going to be all green.
 Next time I’m going to be pink, or beige, and so on.

 It’s what’s under the plates that brings out the quality.
 It supports it.
 This spring, we’re all about green.
 Many of our decorative items have green because it’s about nature, and we’re inspired by nature.
 Glass chargers instantly add depth, dimension and interest to your table.
 Choose green glass chargers from the Verona line, for example, for a vibrant, spring-perfect dose of color.

 Then, you support that with crystal.
 It’s all about mixing and matching, and you can use crystal every day.
 Crystal is very often synonymous with formality, but we don’t agree.
 Just think: When you drink juice out of a champagne glass, it just tastes better.
 Also, crystal glasses can be for dessert!
 I take a beautiful glass like the Boston Water or Wine Goblet and I put tiramisu in there.
 Or fruit salad in the morning.